 Yes, there are nine casinos in New Jersey, and all of these locations offer retail sports betting.
 All of the retail betting takes place in Atlantic City, New Jersey.

 Can I place a bet on college sporting events?

 Yes, college sporting events can be wagered on in the state of New Jersey.
 The only exception is that sportsbooks cannot offer bets on events that take place in the state or feature teams from that state.

-Do I have to live in New Jersey to register for a sports betting account?
+Do I have to live in New Jersey to create a sports betting account?

 Absolutely not.
-New Jersey has made a ton of revenue off of residents that live in other states.
+The New Jersey sports betting industry has made a ton of revenue off of residents that live in other states.
 Since New York does not allow mobile sports wagering, those residents come across the border to place bets.

 Being that New Jersey is home to Atlantic City, this means that the online casinos in the Garden State have a lot to live up to.
 Luckily for you, there are more online casinos in New Jersey than any other state in the country.
 Having been one of the first states to well and truly adopt online sports betting and casinos, New Jersey has been the state most others have followed in terms of establishing an online casino industry.
 Though there are many brands, we will introduce you to a few of our favorites below.